sheffieldnlp/fever-scorer/README.md

 [![Build Status](https://travis-ci.org/sheffieldnlp/fever-scorer.svg?branch=master)](https://travis-ci.org/sheffieldnlp/fever-scorer)

-Scoring function for the Fact Extraction and VERification shared task
+Scoring function for the Fact Extraction and VERification shared task.
+Tested for Python 3.6 and 2.7.

 This scorer produces five outputs:
  * The strict score considering the requirement for evidence